pluginever/wc-serial-numbers/readme.txt

 Next, follow these five steps:

 **1. Select A Product**
-Select a desired product from your ‘Add New’ serial key interface.
+Select the desired product from your ‘Add New’ serial key interface.
 Next, select the right product from the dropdown by entering a few characters of the product name.

 **2. Generate Keys**
 * Add the desired serial/license key from the ‘Serial Numbers’ tab.
 You could use any combination of letters and numbers to generate serial/license keys.